Keyboard layout: Hong Kong and Macau

-Although thorough training and practice are required to use Cangjie, many Cantonese speakers have taken Sucheng input method because of the fast typing speed availed by the input method.
+Although thorough training and practice are required to use Cangjie, many Cantonese speakers have taken Sucheng input method because of the fast typing speed afforded by the input method.
 This method is the fastest because it has the capability to fetch the exact, unambiguous Chinese character which the user has in mind to input, pinpointing to only one character in most cases.
 This is also the reason why no provision for an input of phonetic accent is needed to complement this Input Method.
-The Cangjie character feature is available on both Mac OS X and Windows.
-On Mac OS X, handwriting recognition input method is bundled with the OS.
+The Cangjie character feature is available on both macOS and Windows.
+On macOS, the handwriting recognition input method is bundled with the OS.

 Macau utilizes the same layouts as Hong Kong, with the addition of Portuguese (Portugal) or English (US) layout for the Portuguese language.

 Malaysia and Singapore

 In Malaysia and Singapore, English (US) or Traditional Chinese (Taiwan) layout keyboards are found to input the Chinese language.
-Some people use Pinyin to put Traditional Chinese Characters which are same as Taiwanese Layout.
+Some people use Pinyin to enter Traditional Chinese Characters which are the same as the Taiwanese Layout.